pippim/pippim.github.io/_posts/2018-02-28-How-can-I-copy-∕home-and-∕-to-new-partitions-on-the-same-drive-which-I-can-boot-into-for-testing..md

 ---
 layout:       post
-title:        How can I copy /home and / to new partitions on the same drive which I can boot into for testing.
+title:        How can I copy ∕home and ∕ to new partitions on the same drive which I can boot into for testing.
 site:         Ask Ubuntu
 stack_url:    https://askubuntu.com/q/1010462
 type:         Answer